-Thankfully, the U.S. Department of Veterans Affairs (VA) and the Small Business Association (SBA) have teamed up to make loans available for veterans who might not otherwise be able to get financing for their businesses.
-They’re especially useful for veterans who have poor credit or a lack of credit.
+In the past, the Department of Veterans Affairs (VA) and the SBA have teamed up to make low-interest loans available for veterans who otherwise might not be able to get financing for their businesses.

 What Is an SBA Loan?

 The SBA doesn’t lend money.
 The agency guarantees the majority of the loan, thereby lowering a lender’s risk and making the financing provider more likely to fund a small business.
 The SBA also offers favorable interest rates and other benefits, including educational resources.

 The SBA’s loan programs provide lending opportunities to underserved entrepreneurs, including military veterans, minorities and women.
 Learn more about SBA loans here.

 U.S. military veterans also may qualify for these SBA programs, though they’re not exclusive to them: